 Past Undergraduate Members

 Molly was a student at the University of Hartford in Connecticut majoring in Acoustical Engineering & Music (vocal emphasis) when she applied for an REU through SPRAL.
 For this summer of 2016, Molly helped construct a compact spherical loudspeaker array that can replicate the directivity of symphony orchestra instruments.
 This sound source can be used for obtaining concert hall measurements with a distributed array of sources on stage.
 Molly is now a member of the BASiL lab in the Graduate Program in Acoustics here at Penn State.

-When working with SPRAL as an undergrad, Colton was a senior majoring in electrical engineering at UT Austin, and he participated in an NSF sponsored research experience for undergraduates during the summer of 2014.
+When working with SPRAL as an undergrad, Colton was a senior majoring in electrical engineering at UT Austin, and he participated in an NSF Research Experience for Undergraduates during the summer of 2014.
 For his project, he helped with the design and construction of the 3D loudspeaker array facility at Penn State, used for auralization of concert hall environments.
 Colton is currently an Electrical and Acoustical Engineer at Sandia National Labs.

 Acadia Kocher, Undergraduate Research Assistant, Summer 2013

-Acadia Kocher joined us as a member of SPRAL during the summer of 2013.
+Acadia Kocher was a member of SPRAL during the summer of 2013.
 Working on a NSF Research Experience for Undergraduates, Acadia worked on a research project studying how different subjective attributes of concert hall acoustics relate to overall preference of concert halls.
 Acadia was a sophomore from Northwestern when she joined SPRAL for the summer.